 - Basmati is a very slender, long grain rice that’s very aromatic.

-- Like all rice, it’s available in white or brown.
+- Is basmati rice healthy?
+Like all rice, it’s available in white or brown.
 And all brown rice varieties are essentially white rice without the husk, bran layer and germ removed.
 Brown rice is thought to be healthier because most of the nutrients are in these layers.

 - Brown Basmati rice has a lovey nut-like flavor that is wonderful with the roasted garlic and chicken.
 The combined flavors are so tasty together, and make for such a comforting meal.